Written by Terry Smith

 2. Kookaburra Waterproof Garden Sun Shade Sail

-This sail is a good pick if you get sunburned easily as it has been tested to UPF 50+ which is the same as the strong sunblock you find in your local boots.
-The tighty woven, high density, 160gsm polyester material does an excellent job at blocking those UV rays and when the weather suddenly changed in the afternoon (good old English summers) it proved to be very waterproof too under a light shower.
+This sail is a good pick if you get sunburned easily as it has been tested to UPF 50+ which is the same as the strong sunblock you find in your local boots – and actually more than my top pick, it’s direct competition the Ankuka.
+The tightly woven, high density, 160gsm polyester material does an excellent job at blocking those UV rays and when the weather suddenly changed in the afternoon (good old English summers) it proved to be very waterproof too under a light shower.

 This waterproofing comes at a slight cost of breathability because of the tightness of the weave that keeps the water off you.
 The difference wasn’t really noticeable and I personally didn’t mind it at all.
 I much prefer to have something that is going to keep me dry should it rain, actually that should read ‘when’ it rains, than a shade sail that keeps you a bit cooler but leaks when wet.
 If you’re living in Spain or somewhere like that, the breathability of a fabric might make a difference, but here in the UK?
 I doubt it.